busynoggin/bn_adaptiveprofiles/Documentation/Introduction.rst

 What does it do?
 ================================

-The Adaptive Profiles is for sensing the clients device screen widht and matching that to a custom profile.
+The Adaptive Profiles is for sensing the clients device screen width and matching that to a custom profile.
 The rendering of the page is governed by that profile.
 This is a way to approach responsive and adaptive designs.

 It was specifically developed by Busy Noggin to work with the TemplaVoila Framework extension but can be used with any TYPO3 templating approach.

+|   If you are interested, documentation for the TemplaVoila Framework is located at:
+|   `www.busynoggin.com/extensions/bn_templavoilaframework/ <http://www.busynoggin.com/extensions/bn_templavoilaframework/>`_

 ================================
 Project Information